 - Oftentimes there’s enough rest between sets to catch out breath and recover our strength.
 Those longer rest times between sets can help us lift more weight for more sets.

-The problem with strength training is that while it certainly does stimulate some muscle growth, it doesn’t do it very quickly or efficiently.
-There are a few reasons for that:
+Strength training does stimulate muscle growth, it doesn’t do it quickly or efficiently.
+Here’s why:

 - The rep ranges are too low for hypertrophy.
 Strength training is all about doing sets of 1–5 reps.
 That will yield some muscle growth, sure, but it’s by no means ideal for building muscle.
 For most of us, it’s better to spend most (but not all) of our time lifting in moderate rep ranges.